groue/GRMustache/README.md

 ### Testing

-Open the MacOSGRMustache.xcodeproj project, and build the MacOSGRMustache target.
+Open the MacOSGRMustache.xcodeproj project, and build the MacOSGRMustacheTest target.
 Tests pass if the build succeeds.
 You may also run the `make` command from the Terminal.

 GRMustache is tested against the [core](https://github.com/groue/Mustache-Spec/tree/master/specs/core/), [file_system](https://github.com/groue/Mustache-Spec/tree/master/specs/file_system/), [dot_key](https://github.com/groue/Mustache-Spec/tree/master/specs/dot_key/), and [extended_path](https://github.com/groue/Mustache-Spec/tree/master/specs/extended_path/) modules of the [Mustache-Spec](https://github.com/groue/Mustache-Spec) project.
 More tests come from the [Ruby](http://github.com/defunkt/mustache) implementation.

+### Advanced topics

+This README file provides with basic GRMustache documentation.
+Check out the [wiki](https://github.com/groue/GRMustache/wiki) for discussions on some more advanced topics.

 Simple example
 --------------